-The child murmurs in surprise as a glowing heat comes from Samson’s hand but he doesn’t resist.
+The child murmurs in surprise as a glowing heat comes from Sampson’s hand but he doesn’t resist.

 ‘It’s all warm,’ he says.
 The rest of the family look on warily but intrigued.

-After a few moments Samson removes his hands.
+After a few moments Sampson removes his hands.

 ‘There we are.’ he says.